CENMIG/snpplet/README.md

      [-        ] process > VCF_TO_FASTA                    -			`

      ```
-     <br>Once the run has finised, `tuber` will report duration time that was used (Example shown below).
-The pipeline will generate cache files in directory `/tuber/work/`, you can delete this directory.
+     <br>Once the run has finised, `FastaNGS` will report duration time that was used (Example shown below).
+The pipeline will generate cache files in directory `/FastaNGS/work/`, you can delete this directory.

     ```sh
      N E X T F L O W  ~  version 20.07.1
      Launching `main.nf` [ridiculous_lorenz] - revision: f29238c695
-     tuber v0.2
+     FastaNGS v0.2
      ====================================================
      Location of reference genome file: /home/bb_20/ref/ref.fasta
      Reference regenome name: NC_000962.3